-Because of the challenges facing the pollinators of Europe and the consequences that face the wider environment and our agricultural needs as a result of this deterioration, the European Commission produced a strategy, the EU Pollinator Initiative, to enable Member States to tackle this urgent conservation issue.
-IUCN and the Institute for European Environmental Policy (IEEP), are co-leading a consortium of five partners to support the European Commission to impement this iniative, through a EU-funded project running from January 2019 to December 2020.
+The pollinators of Europe are facing many challenges.
+Because of their important role in certain ecosystems, this threatens the health of environment and the many services that it provides for human survival.
+Furthermore, many of the crops on which we rely for food and other resources are threatened by the decline of our pollinators.
+As a result of this deterioration, in mid-2018, the European Commission produced a strategy, the EU Pollinators Initiative, to enable Member States to tackle this urgent conservation issue.
+The IUCN and the Institute for European Environmental Policy (IEEP) are co-leading a consortium of five partners to implement this initiative, through an EU-funded project running from January 2019 to December 2020.

 This project has four main goals:

 - Provide a comprehensive examination of current pollination conservation practices and strategies across the EU

 - Provide expert guidance to tackle pollinator decline for the agricultural industry, various business sectors, citizen science experts and local authorities.